open-telemetry/opentelemetry-rust/README.md

 fn main() -> Result<(), Box<dyn std::error::Error + Send + Sync + 'static>> {
     // Create a new instrumentation pipeline
+    // Note: uninstalling the tracer happens when the _uninstall
+    // variable is dropped.
+Assigning it to _ will immediately
-    let (tracer, _uninstall) = stdout::new_pipeline().install();
+    // drop it and uninstall the tracer let (tracer, _uninstall) = stdout::new_pipeline().install();

     tracer.in_span("doing_work", |cx| {